rtmigo/prefnotifiers_flutter/README.md

 - This code is asynchronous.
 We cannot use such code directly when building a widget

 - The same data is now represented by two entities: the `paramValue` variable and the real storage.
-Which is conceptually not wise
+There is a risk that after updating one thing, we will forget to update another and get out of sync

 We suggest using the new `PrefItem` class for the same task: